andrew/ultimate-awesome/README.md

 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [awesome-vietnamese](https://github.com/virusvn/awesome-vietnamese) - Open source by Vietnamese people.
 - [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
-- [awesome-industrial](https://github.com/BuiltInDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [awesome-audioqr](https://github.com/ganny26/awesome-audioqr) - A curated list of Audio QR / NSDT libraries.
 - [awesome-sound](https://github.com/hwclass/awesome-sound) - A curated list of delightful sound packages and resources.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.